OfficeDev/office-js-docs-pr/docs/develop/asynchronous-programming-in-office-add-ins.md

 The names of all asynchronous methods in the API end with "Async", such as the  [Document.getSelectedDataAsync](/javascript/api/office/office.document#getselecteddataasync-coerciontype--options--callback-), [Binding.getDataAsync](/javascript/api/office/office.binding#getdataasync-options--callback-), or [Item.loadCustomPropertiesAsync](/javascript/api/outlook/office.item#loadcustompropertiesasync-callback--usercontext-) methods.
 When an "Async" method is called, it executes immediately and any subsequent script execution can continue.
 The optional callback function you pass to an "Async" method executes as soon as the data or requested operation is ready.
 This generally occurs promptly, but there can be a slight delay before it returns.

-The following diagram shows the flow of execution for a call to an "Async" method that reads the data the user selected in a document open in the server-based Word Online or Excel Online.
-At the point when the "Async" call is made, the JavaScript execution thread is free to perform any additional client-side processing.
-(Although none are shown in the diagram.)
+The following diagram shows the flow of execution for a call to an "Async" method that reads the data the user selected in a document open in the server-based Word or Excel.
+At the point when the "Async" call is made, the JavaScript execution thread is free to perform any additional client-side processing (although none are shown in the diagram).
 When the "Async" method returns, the callback resumes execution on the thread, and the add-in can the access data, do something with it, and display the result.
 The same asynchronous execution pattern holds when working with the Office rich client host applications, such as Word 2013 or Excel 2013.

 *Figure 1.
-Asynchronous programing execution flow*
+Asynchronous programming execution flow*

 ![Asynchronous programming thread execution flow](../images/office15-app-async-prog-fig01.png)

 Support for this asynchronous design in both rich and web clients is part of the "write once-run cross-platform" design goals of the Office Add-ins development model.
-For example, you can create a content or task pane add-in with a single code base that will run in both Excel 2013 and Excel Online.
+For example, you can create a content or task pane add-in with a single code base that will run in both Excel 2013 and Excel on the web.

 ## Writing the callback function for an "Async" method